Salvatore-Rendo/CAL-Cyber-Attacks-List/README.md

 ---

-<p align="center"> A list of cyber Attacks mad with Python or C
+<p align="center"> A list of cyber Attacks made with Python or C
     <br>
 </p>